PRAMA Concept Development Manager at Pavigym.

 According to research conducted by the IHRSA, the first 90 days are crucial for fitness club memberships as most members cancel or fail to renew during that period.
 This suggests that paying attention to what happens during the first 3 months of a new membership is key to increase gym membership and reduce your attrition levels.

 “The failure rate for the most part of physical activity programs is generally 6 months after starting.”
 Club Industry.

-According to Paul Bedford, an international leader in retention research studies stated:
+And Paul Bedford, an international leader in retention research studies, provides further analysis:

 “Only 15% of members have the self-efficacy to succeed on their own, the vast majority, 85%, need specific support to succeed.”